Samsung Galaxy S20 begins shipping March 6

 Both the Galaxy S20 and S20+ have a Qualcomm-supplied 3D Sonic Sensor ultrasonic fingerprint sensor embedded beneath their display glass.
 They work as you’d expect — placing a digit on the highlighted portion unlocks the phone — but the tech is said to be faster than rival solutions and more secure to boot, with FIDO Alliance Biometric Component certification.
 We’re hopeful the performance bit is true, given that the S10 series’ fingerprint sensors were criticized for their sluggishness.

-You’ll find a vertically-aligned camera module and an LED flash around the back of the S20 and S20+, a perpendicular contrast to the Galaxy S10 series’ horizontal camera module.
+You’ll find a vertically aligned camera module and an LED flash around the back of the S20 and S20+, a perpendicular contrast to the Galaxy S10 series’ horizontal camera module.
 Exclusive to the S20+ and S20 Ultra 5G is a 3D Depth Camera, a time-of-flight sensor that resolves distance based on the speed of light by measuring the time it takes for photons to pass between the sensor and a subject.
 Like the range-based imaging system on the Galaxy S10 5G and Note10+, it’s used with Samsung’s Live focus video and Quick Measure features, letting you blur out the background in real time as you take a video; swap between foreground and background focus; or judge the width, height, area, volume, and more when an object is in the frame.

 As for the handsets’ bottom portions, present and accounted for are a USB Type-C port, a loudspeaker (which works in tandem with the earpiece to deliver stereo sound), and a microphone, but not a 3.5mm headphone jack.
 The S20, S20+, and S20 Ultra 5G are the first S-series phones to ship without audio ports (and they likely won’t be the last).
-Making matters worse, there isn’t a Type-C-to-3.5mm adapter in the box, so you’ll have to make do with the included Type-C AKG earphones if you’ve nothing on hand but analog headphones.
+Making matters worse, there isn’t a Type-C-to-3.5mm adapter in the box, so you’ll have to make do with the included Type-C AKG earphones if you have nothing on hand but analog headphones.

 Analog jacks aren’t the only victim of this year’s nipping and tucking.
 Absent is the Bixby key, a button on a number of Galaxy-branded devices that triggers Samsung’s homegrown AI assistant by default.
-On the S10 series, it sat next to the power button on the left side, opposite it a right-aligned power button and a volume rocker.
+On the S10 series, it sat next to the power button on the left side, opposite a right-aligned power button and a volume rocker.
 The power button and volume rocker haven’t gone anywhere on the S20 series, but they’re the only physical keys in sight.

 Photography and speakers